THE COMMONS MODEL

 4. After installation, the property-owner begins to pay the cooperative for electricity.
 Each property owner will be pays less than or equal to what they’d pay with their local utility.

-5. Owners recoup the shared financial benefits of the project in the form of annual dividends on their shares.
-This money also goes towards future projects and the growth of the cooperative!
+5. People Power Owners recoup the shared financial benefits of the project in the form of annual dividends on their shares.
+A portion of the electricity payments also go towards future projects and the growth of the cooperative!

 We do this by enabling anyone to invest in and organize community-owned solar projects.
 You no longer have to be a property owner to be able to activate community powered people!
 And you don’t need to know all the nitty-gritty details about solar because we’re here to support you!

 We are currently working with local community organizations and leaders to develop a model that directs benefits to community members in East Oakland.
 Building off the success and learnings of our pilot project, we will work with a community partner to support the community-led design and implementation of a community-owned solar project in East Oakland.
 We’ll facilitate technical, legal, and administrative aspects of solar development in ways that ensure training and capacity-building within the community itself.
 The local community partner will lead the decision-making process, engaging with their constituents, organizing events, and building momentum and community interest in solar development in their community.